Interacting Dirac Materials: Fermionic second-order perturbation theory: Hubbard interaction

 where the momentum conservation at the vertices implies $k''' = k' +k'' -k$.
 Here, we used the short-hand notation as $k = (\vk, i\omega_n)$.
 The Hubbard interaction in Eq.~\ref{appeq.17} has been rewritten as

-Using Eq.~\ref{appeq.17} and Eq.~\ref{appeq.18}, the second order self-energy $\Sigma_{\alpha,\beta}$ is obtained (see Fig.~\ref{fig:App_Fig2}b for the corresponding Feynman diagram) as
+Using Eq.~\ref{appeq.17} and Eq.~\ref{appeq.18}, the second order self-energy $\Sigma_{\alpha\beta}$ is obtained (see Fig.~\ref{fig:App_Fig2}b for the corresponding Feynman diagram) as

 where the spin-index has been suppressed.
 The polarization function $\chi_{\alpha \beta}(k)$ corresponds to the bubble shown in Fig.~\ref{fig:App_Fig2}b.
-Using the sublattice representations of the Green's function in Eq.~\ref{appeq.16}, we obtain the four components of the polarization function $\chi_{\alpha \beta}$ as \begin{widetext}
+Using the sublattice representations of the Green's function in Eq.~\ref{appeq.16}, we obtain the four components of the polarization function $\chi_{\alpha \beta}$ as \begin{strip}

-\end{widetext} Now, we compute the self-energy, defined in Eq.~\ref{appeq.19}, in the sublattice basis with the $2\times 2$- matrix valued polarization function.
-After performing the summation over the relevant Matsubara frequencies and utilizing the following identity \begin{widetext}
+\end{strip} Now, we compute the self-energy, defined in Eq.~\ref{appeq.19}, in the sublattice basis with the $2\times 2$- matrix-valued polarization function.
+After performing the summation over the relevant Matsubara frequencies we obtain the second order self-energy $\Sigma_{\alpha \beta}(\vk, i\omega_n)$ in the sublattice basis as \begin{strip}

+\end{strip} where $\Sigma_{11}(k)$ and $\Sigma_{22}(k)$ are the identical diagonal entries of the $2\times2$-self-energy matrix.
+The off-diagonal entries are even longer and are provided as follows